getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 <span class="badge badge-warning">required</span>

-The datacenters configuration section is what controls the various places that Nelson can deploy too.
-Within this section you can configure how Nelson knows how to talk to your scheudler of choice, instruct Nelson where it's Vault instance is, configure dynamic PKI and so forth.
+The datacenters configuration section is what controls the various places that Nelson can deploy to.
+Within this section you can configure how Nelson knows how to talk to your scheduler of choice, instruct Nelson where it's Vault instance is, configure dynamic PKI and so forth.
 The structure of this section is namespaced by the datacenter in question; consider the following example:

 ```
 datacenters {